carylstuart77/MyTrainerAndI/README.md

   1) Provide range of sets and reps range validation(Sets 1-5, Reps 1-25);

 ### Stretch Goals/Cosmetic additions:
-1) On home page include a page that captures the users eye and draws interest.
+1) Home page could include a page that captures the users eye and draws interest.
-2) Provide link to how to videos.
+2) Provide link to how to perform exercise videos or description of proper form.

 ## Authors